haidubogdan/nb-18-php-blade-plugin/php-blade/FEATURES.md

 - Completion for yield names 70% (to add icon, for the moment no context is added)

 !
 Most probably `BladeCompletionHandler` will not be used.
-The main completion service will be `BladeCompletionProvider`
+The main completion service will be `BladeCompletionProvider` Might think to autocmplete with cursor and parameters

 ## Braces matcher